websitebloger/dashgum/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://websitebloger.github.io/dashgum/Theme/).
+For more details see [Theme Update](https://websitebloger.github.io/dashgum/Theme/).

 ### Jekyll Themes